AdobeDocs/campaign-web.en/help/v8/content/use-visual-fragments.md

     >[!NOTE]
     >
-    >Fragments are sorted by creation date: recently added visual fragments are shown first in the list.
+    >Fragments are sorted by creation date: recently added fragments are shown first in the list.

-    If some fragments were modified or added while you are editing your content, click the **Refresh** icon to update the list with the latest changes.
+    If some visual fragments were modified or added while you are editing your content, click the **Refresh** icon to update the list with the latest changes.

-1. Drag and drop any fragment from the list into the area where you want to insert it.
+1. Drag and drop any visual fragment from the list into the area where you want to insert it.
 Like any other component, you can move the fragment around in your content.

 1. Select the fragment to display its options on the right pane.